 At any given moment, there are almost 6 million people looking for a job.
 Now, they’re not all applying for the same job, but it’s still impossible for employers to meet with every candidate in person.

-So, to narrow down the initial pool of applicants, they review resumes, which can make writing a resume the most stressful part of a job search.
+So, to narrow down the initial pool of applicants, they review resumes, which can make resume writing pittsburgh pa the most stressful part of a job search.

 After all, you’re forced to attempt to catch employers’ attention without the help of your winning personality and killer interview skills.
 All you have is a single document!